-Elsevier works with institutions and funding bodies to help authors submitting and publishing in our journals comply with open access policies.
+Elsevier works with institutions and funding bodies to help authors publishing in our journals comply with open access policies.

 Research Councils UK, Wellcome Trust and partners of the Charity Open Access Fund all require journal articles that result from their funded research to be made open access.
 The Higher Education Funding Bodies of the UK also require that journal articles meet accessibility requirements in order to be eligible for submission to the Research Excellence Framework (REF).